grafana/k8s-monitoring-helm/charts/k8s-monitoring/docs/Structure.md

 ### Grafana Alloy instances

-You may wonder why there are four instances of Grafana Alloy, rather than combining them.
+You may wonder why there are five instances of Grafana Alloy, rather than combining them.
 The reason is a balance between functionality and scalability.
 The default functionality of the Grafana Alloy for Logs is to gather logs via HostPath volume mounts.
 This requires it to be deployed as a DaemonSet.
 The Grafana Alloy for metrics and receivers is deployed as a StatefulSet, which allows it to be scaled (optionally with a HorizontalPodAutoscaler) based on load.
 If it